cbmella/cesarbuguenomella.dev/README.md

 - Showcases my GitHub repositories
 - Displays my personal bio and contact information
 - Responsive design for all device sizes
+- Integration of my Medium blog posts
+  - Fetches the latest blog posts from my Medium account
+  - Displays a preview of each post on the homepage
+  - Provides a link to the full post on Medium

 ## Upcoming Features

-### Medium Blog Posts Integration

-An upcoming feature is the integration of my Medium blog posts into the site.
-This will include:

-- Fetching the latest blog posts from my Medium account
-- Displaying a preview of each post on the homepage
-- Providing a link to the full post on Medium

 ## Development